What is Social Responsibility?

 If you’re a business owner, CEO, manager or president of a company I’m sure you’ve heard the importance of social responsibility.
-Customers, consumers and shareholders expect the companies they purchase from and whose services they use to increase profits, yes.
+Customers, consumers and shareholders expect the companies they purchase from and whose services they use to increase profits.
 But they expect it to be done in a way that respects employees, communities and the environment.

 With the internet a cellphone or keyboard away it’s easier than ever for consumers to research the ethics and accountability of the brands they support.
 Dozens of websites exist with brief synopses of companies using questionable procedures.
 Businesses of all sizes are expected to pay their taxes, protect their environment, and support animal and human rights.
-Boycotts, strikes and protests are ways society keep corporations and organizations accountable for their business practices.
+Boycotts, strikes and protests are ways society keeps corporations and organizations accountable for their business practices.

 Economic Benefits to Social Responsibility